Going Long, Very Long—with Dede Griesbauer

 Rob Pickels 30:28

-you’re naturally probably oxidize a lot of fat, I would assume, you know, another great key determinant to success in events like this because you’re needing to supplement or maybe everybody it’s kind of an eating contest, I bet while you’re out there, right.
-But you might run into less of a caloric deficit because you do have a higher fat oxidation rate and less carbohydrate oxidation than some other people.
+You’re naturally probably oxidize a lot of fat, I would assume, you know, another great key determinant to success in events like this because you’re needing to supplement or maybe everybody, it’s kind of an eating contest, I bet, while you’re out there, right, but you might run into less of a caloric deficit because you do have a higher fat oxidation rate and less carbohydrate oxidation than some other people.

 Dede Griesbauer 30:51

-And we got a whole lot smarter about my nutrition.
-One of the things I learned at Ultraman, Florida, and I went into ultimate Florida thinking I’ll just replicate my Ironman nutrition across three days of racing.
-Yeah, no. Wrong, wrong answer.
-Yeah, we learned very early on on day two, where I was, you know, taking the sort of sugary sports drinks in on day two and was was dreadfully ill right out of the gate.
-And thankfully, on my crew for Florida, I had a training partner who had raced Ultra man in the past, and they literally pulled into the nearest convenience store and just stocked up on a lot of other things to try.
-But the remainder of ultra man Florida was a guessing game as to what can she get down and what can she hold down.
-And so we got a lot smarter going into Ultraman Hawaii and preparing with real food sources, for as long of the event as we could early in on almost all days taking real food as as nutrition as opposed to sports nutrition because you get over overloaded on sort of the sugary stuff, and your stomach starts to reject it.
-So to the extent that I could take real food, particularly on the bike and day one a day two, so that day three, I really could lean on the simpler sports nutrition type stuff was was very, very important as well.
-And then another thing that we focused on you think you get to the end of the day, you have your recovery smoothie, everything’s good, gotta go back, have dinner, get my massage, go to bed.
-No, we had a very specific nutrition script for once we finished so every hour on the hour, I had certain things that I had to get down the hatch, because you’re you’re basically starting that the tank is empty, and you’ve got to refuel, so that you fill the tank up before you go to sleep.
-And it sort of depletes itself again to get ready for the next day.
-So very specific nutrition protocols for after the race as well each day,
+Yeah, we learned very early on, on day two, where I was, you know, taking the sort of sugary sports drinks in on day two and was dreadfully ill right out of the gate.
+And thankfully, on my crew for Florida, I had a training partner who had raced Ultraman in the past, and they literally pulled into the nearest convenience store and just stocked up on a lot of other things to try.
+But the remainder of Ultraman Florida was a guessing game as to what can she get down and what can she hold down and so we got a lot smarter going into Ultraman Hawaii in preparing with real food sources, for as long of the event as we could, early in on almost all days taking real food as nutrition as opposed to sports nutrition because you get overloaded on sort of the sugary stuff, and your stomach starts to reject it.
+So to the extent that I could take real food, particularly on the bike on day one and day two, so that day three, I really could lean on the simpler sports nutrition type stuff was very, very important as well.
+And then another thing that we focused on, you think you get to the end of the day, you have your recovery smoothie, everything’s good, gonna go back, have dinner, get my massage, go to bed – no, we had a very specific nutrition script for once we finished, so every hour on the hour, I had certain things that I had to get down the hatch, because you’re you’re basically starting – the tank is empty, and you’ve got to refuel, so that you fill the tank up before you go to sleep.
+And it sort of depletes itself again to get ready for the next day, so very specific nutrition protocols for after the race as well, each day.

 Rob Pickels 32:31